luj97/laser_merger2/README.md

 ## Built with

-- ROS Foxy under Ubuntu 20.04 LTS
+- Ubuntu 22.04 with ROS2 Humble.

 ------